neursh/Florida-Man-API/README.md

   <details><summary>Spoilers</summary>
   P/S: There's 1% chance of getting a rick roll redirect even when you typed the right thing.
     <details><summary>Spoilers</summary>
-    P/S: The AI mentioned above is ChatGPT generating 730 lines of `if` code.
+    P/S: The AI mentioned above is ChatGPT generating JSON format from the data provided.
       <details><summary>Spoilers</summary>
       P/S: Sorry for the mistake, the default format is `DDMM`, not `MMDD`.
 So for the first P/S, you should take another look after knowing this.
         <details><summary>Spoilers</summary>